endfront/LayJS/doc/spec.markdown

         x: number (in pixels),
         y: number (in pixels),
         blur: number (in pixels),
+        spread: number (in pixel) [ currently disabled due to lack of browser support],
         color: LAID.Color
       } |
       grayscale: number (in fraction (percent)) |